 How long do coleus seeds stay viable?
 You can say that the seeds are alive, and their viability decreases over time.
 This means that your coleus seeds will only remain viable for a certain amount of time, and should therefore be planted before the expiration date.

-On each seed packet, there will be a statement regarding how long indoor coleus seeds are viable for.
+On each seed packet, there will be a statement regarding how long indoor coleus seeds are viable.
 If you were to plant seeds that have expired, they likely won’t sprout or grow at all.

-Compared to other plants such as some pepper plants or Cactus, Coleus is incredibly easy to grow from seed.
+Compared to other plants such as some pepper plants or cacti, coleus is incredibly easy to grow from seed.

 As with any type of seed you grow, you can of course experience difficulties with germination.